h2non/node-authrc/README.md

 ## About

-`.authrc` aims to be a standard community well supported which provides a generic and centralized configuration file for authentication credentials management and storage that can be used by applications or services for network-based resources
+`.authrc`provides a generic and centralized configuration file for authentication credentials management and storage, that can be used by any application or service for network-based resources.
+It aims to be a standard adopted by the community

 For more details, see the current `authrc` [specification](http://github.com/adesisnetlife/authrc)